 The pension benefits you take through partial retirement will be paid as a monthly amount.

-You can take between 20% and 100% of all your pension benefits in one or two drawdown payments, without having to leave your current job.
+You can take a minimum of 20% and up to a maximum of 100% of your pension benefits in one or two drawdown payments, without having to leave your current job.

 Read more in our factsheet: